-- The building is accessible to children with a physical disability. - We ensure that equipment used is accessible to all children regardless of their needs. - Extra-curricular activities are accessible for children with SEND providing appropriate support can be provided by the school if needed.
+• We ensure that equipment used is accessible to all children regardless of their needs.

+• Extra-curricular activities are accessible for children with SEND providing appropriate support can be provided by the school if needed.

-How will we support your child when they are leaving this school or moving on to another class?
+How will we support your children when they are leaving Beaconhill or moving on to another class?